elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The way magic modifiers are saved was changed, any long-running or permanent (via `/mage modifier add`) modifiers will need to be re-applied.
 I apologize for any inconvenience this causes, let me know if it's a big problem for you.

+ - Crafting recipes changed again, magic heart is gone.
+   Use `/mconfig example add magicheart` to bring it back.

 # 9.4

  - The `beginner` wand has been made into a demo wand and no longer turns into `wand`